‘RHOA’ Star Kenya Moore Has Reportedly Been Fired By Bravo

 Rumor has it that Kenya Moore of Real Housewives of Atlanta fame has been fired as a full-time cast member.
 Radar Online is reporting that they got the inside scoop from someone associated with Bravo.
 Their source states that Kenya’s chance of even being cast as a friend are slim.
 With just two weeks until the new season starts filming, it looks like viewers won’t be seeing Moore holding a peach in show openers.

 There are a couple of reasons for Kenya losing her spot on RHOA.
 One is that she refused to let Bravo include her surprise wedding to hubby Marc Daly in last season’s filming.
-The inside source said this infuriating showrunners and got Moore on unsteady footing with the show.
-On the last reunion show, she announced that she was pregnant, but viewers have questioned whether her pregnancy is real or if she is faking it as a last ditch effort to secure a spot in next season.
+The inside source said this infuriated showrunners and put Moore on an unsteady footing with the show.
+On the last reunion show, she announced that she was pregnant, but viewers have questioned whether her pregnancy is real or if she is faking it as a last-ditch effort to secure a spot in next season.
 Her news was not enough to convince RHOA producers to keep her on for Season 11.

 The source also reports that Kenya is not likely to even be cast as a friend on the next season.